Reel Earth: Past, Present, and Future

-Kia Ora.
-Welcome to Reel Earth, the leading film festival in the Southern Hemisphere with a focus on nature and the environment.
+Kia ora, welcome to Reel Earth, the leading film festival in the Southern Hemisphere with a focus on nature and the environment.
 Hosted in New Zealand’s magnificent Manawatu region: a thriving riverside community with a rich culture of heartland values, commitment to sustainability, and vibrant science and education realm.

-New Zealand is globally renowned for the creative expression in film and for its unrivaled and superb natural environment, making it the perfect place to host an international film festival focused on nature and the environment.
+New Zealand is globally renowned for the creative expression in film and for its unrivalled and superb natural environment, making it the perfect place to host an international film festival focused on nature and the environment.

 In recognition of the Festival’s impact and excellence, Reel Earth achieved Finalist status in New Zealand’s annual Ministry for the Environment Green Ribbon Awards in 2011.
-The 2013 season saw the introduction of a series of Public Forums on Water issues and the further development of Filmmaker Forums.
-We’ve also been ‘breaking down walls’, taking film into new and interesting spaces.